 I also love Badger Sleep Balm, which is a natural sleep aid for adults and children.
 It contains a unique blend of calming essential oils including Rosemary, Bergamot and Lavender which work together to gently ease you into a relaxed state so that falling asleep can come naturally.

 The Beauty Chef SLEEP Inner Beauty Powder

 Try replacing any caffeinated beverages (don't forget, a lot of teas contain caffeine!) with a soothing herbal sleep tea an hour before bed to help calm the mind and wind your body down before you attempt to head off to sleep.
-Natural herbal ingredients found in sleep teas help to soothe nervous tension and relieve anxious feelings, reducing the mental stress which often keeps a lot of us wide awake and restless all night.
-My favourite is the Beauty Chef SLEEP Inner Beauty Powder mixed in some warm Almond milk.
+Natural herbal ingredients found in sleep teas can help to soothe nervous tension and relieve anxious feelings, reducing the stress which often keeps a lot of us wide awake and restless all night.
+My favourite is the Beauty Chef SLEEP Inner Beauty Powder mixed in some warm almond milk.

 ECO.
 AROMA Pure Lavender Essential Oil